imperva/dsfkit/README.md

     <td>1.7.33
     </td>
     <td>
-      1. Added internal support for Sonar version 15.0.
+      Added internal support for Sonar version 15.0.
 Set the variable ‘sonar_version’ to 15.0 to use it.
-      <br/>2.
-Updated the AWS and Azure POC dsf_deployment example so that Hub and Agentless Gateway HADR are enabled by default.
-HADR can be disabled using the ‘hub_hadr’ and ‘agentless_gw_hadr’ variables.
   </tr>

 </table>